 Our Host Congregations

-Family Promise Essex is privileged to have a dedicated network of congregations that provide emergency shelter, hospitality and meals in their houses of worship.
-During a host congregation’s week, volunteers come together to perform the various tasks needed to turn their house of worship into a comfortable home for their guests.
+Family Promise Essex is privileged to have a dedicated network of congregations.
+During a host congregation’s week, volunteers come together to perform the various tasks needed.

 Does your family need emergency shelter?

 Are you and your children in need of shelter?
 Family Promise Essex provides shelter, meals, transportation, and supportive services for families experiencing homelessness.
 The program is a partnership with faith communities throughout Essex County.